Napalm Dream

 Napalm Dream is an album by Appleton, Wisconsin-based rock group, Tenement.
 It was originally released by Brooklyn, New York punk label Mandible Records in 2011.
 In 2012, it was reissued as a deluxe double cassette box set by Drugged Conscience Records.
 The box set included the album in its entirety on one tape, and the album's demos on the accompanying tape.
 It also included a booklet; hand made by the band themselves.
 Limited to 100 copies, it sold quickly and was soon reissued on cassette again by Fullerton, California's Burger Records.
 In 2012, Napalm Dream was ranked #381 on The Village Voice 's Pazz & Jop critics poll.

 Maximumrocknroll included Napalm Dream in their "The Best Of The 2010s" feature; adding: "...Tenement is not only the most creative and enduring band of that moment, but also transcends any reductive reading as ’Mats revival” (or whatever)."

+English rock band Martha covered "Dreaming Out Loud" as a b-side to their 2022 Dirtnap Records single, "Beat Perpetual".